Stewart Lane Music

 An EP, Sails (2010) and album FIELDS OF MARS (2016) enabled me to enjoy collaborations with Maitreya Jani (Delve Music), Tom Linden and producer Tom B Cooper respectively.
 These songs were the result of renewed experiences of strangeness, interdimensional cross-feeds and general otherness.
 In 2017, my explorations of ambient and electronica resulted in the LIMINAL PROJECT, and the trilogy LIMINAL, Transfigurations & Transitions.

-My most recent work, Impossible Geometries, was produced by the amazing David Ezra (Hilltop Studios, UK) and marked the further continuation of my journey into electronica, downtempo, indie chamber, alternative nu contemporary folk and a host of categories yet to be identified or imagined.
+My first happy experience working with the amazing maestro/producer, David Ezra (Hilltop Studios, UK) was for my 2018 release, Impossible Geometries.
+This marked the continuation of my journey into electronica, downtempo, indie chamber, alternative nu contemporary folk and a host of categories yet to be identified or imagined.